01 of 11

 You walk your dog at least three times per day.
 But some dogs need to go more often.
 When either is the case, a grass wee pad can make life more convenient when nature calls.

-Dirt-free grass that's hydroponically grown like Fresh Patch absorbs urine and controls stinky odors naturally.
+Hydroponically-grown, dirt-free grass which absorbs urine and controls stinky odors naturally is now widely available.
 Even better, natural wee pads like these don't require regular maintenance because they're disposable.Continue to 11 of 11 below.

 11 of 11